 Christopher P Cannon, MD

 - Wake Forest University

 The management of the patient with a non-ST elevation or non-Q wave MI or with a complication of an acute MI (eg, cardiogenic shock, mitral regurgitation, ventricular septal defect) is discussed separately.
-(See "Overview of the acute management of unstable angina and non-ST elevation myocardial infarction" and "Prognosis and treatment of cardiogenic shock complicating acute myocardial infarction" and "Mechanical complications of acute myocardial infarction".)
+(See "Overview of the acute management of non-ST elevation acute coronary syndromes" and "Prognosis and treatment of cardiogenic shock complicating acute myocardial infarction" and "Mechanical complications of acute myocardial infarction".)

 FURTHER MEDICAL THERAPY

 Aspirin and a platelet P2Y12 receptor blocker are usually given as soon as the diagnosis of acute ST elevation myocardial infarction (STEMI) is made.
 (See "Overview of the acute management of ST-elevation myocardial infarction", section on 'Medications'.)

 Early initiation of the following therapies may be of benefit in patients hospitalized with STEMI.
 Many of them are useful long term.
 (See 'Preparing for discharge' below.)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Cannon CP, Braunwald E, McCabe CH, et al. Intensive versus moderate lipid lowering with statins after acute coronary syndromes.
 N Engl J Med 2004; 350:1495.

 - Schwartz GG, Olsson AG, Ezekowitz MD, et al. Effects of atorvastatin on early recurrent ischemic events in acute coronary syndromes: the MIRACL study: a randomized controlled trial.
 JAMA 2001; 285:1711.